wachiuphd/DON-Prob/README.md

 - HDMI.samples.csv
 - Urine BE.samples.csv
 - Blood BE.samples.csv
-- don exposure.csv (based on Martins et al. (2019) human biomonitoring exposure data, repository in "InputData" folder)
+- don exposure.csv - based on Martins et al. (2019) human biomonitoring exposure data, repository in "InputData" folder

 script:
   Incidence of effect.Rmd

 output:
-  doseresp.pdf
+- doseresp.pdf - Incidence of effect and fraction of change of decreased body weight on different in sensitive populations based on HDMI function
-  Urinary BE fraction of response.pdf
+- Urinary BE fraction of response.pdf - Incidence of effect and fraction of change of decreased body weight on different in sensitive populations based on urinary BEMI function
-  Blood BE fraction of response.pdf
+- Blood BE fraction of response.pdf - Incidence of effect and fraction of change of decreased body weight on different in sensitive populations based on blood BEMI function
-  Log scale Population Incidence of 5 percent Decrease in Body Weight.pdf (Manuscript Figure 6) Percent change in BW for fractions of population.pdf (Supplementary Figure S8)
+- Log scale Population Incidence of 5 percent Decrease in Body Weight.pdf (Manuscript Figure 6)
+- Percent change in BW for fractions of population.pdf (Supplementary Figure S8)

 ## Risk characterization
 Individual Margin of Exposure is derived for sensitive population and random individuals for two study populations.
 Fraction of change of decreased body weight based on BEMI functions is calculated for different sensitive populations.
 Population exceeding TDI is calculated using EFSA (2017) TDI, WHO/IPCS (2018), the derived probabilitic TDI in this project.